top of page

 This project is hybrid: it is about creating a performative artistic situation in the mode of experimental archaeology.
 By exploring the spaces of material, technical, technological and symbolic convergences between glass and ceramics, it also aims to encourage disciplinary crossings and the sharing of know-how.
 In the context of sustainable development, a fundamental aspect of this project is to generate alternative craft means and local networks of solidarity to promote self-sufficiency, independence and autonomy of craft artists in relation to globalized industrial production and commercial distributors of energy sources, materials, equipment and tools.
 His intention in carrying out this project is therefore holistic: to build a space for creation and reflection; to make the studio, in addition to a place for the production of objects, a space for the production of experiences and knowledge.

 The one-year project will be carried out from January to December 2023.
 During four seasons, it will unfold in three main phases depending on the weather conditions specific to the local climate of the Eastern Townships: Phase 1 (January-April 2023: Research and preparatory work in the RAC's (indoor) workshop), Phase 2 (May-June 2023: Construction of the kilns and fitting out of the (outdoor) workshop), Phase 3 (July-December 2023: Production, creation and mediation activities).
+A warm thank you to the CALQ, whose support made this residency possible.

 bottom of page